Oasisse/EZ-DBR/README.md

 ---

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [(http://www.apache.org/licenses/LICENSE-2.0)].
 Feel free to use, modify, and distribute the code as per the license terms.

 ---